-Meet Amanda, a happy-go-lucky, cheerful girl who writes at Chasing My Sunshine.
+Meet Amanda, a happy-go-lucky, cheerful girl who writes at Sunshine Chasers.
 I’m pretty sure you can infer from her blog title what a fun-loving girl she is.
 Like me, she is crazy about the study abroad experience and offers plenty of study abroad tips on her blog, especially if you are planning to head to Rome!

 1. What’s your name, age, occupation and country you are from?